NucleusEngineering/data-journey/data-science-agent/README.md

     poetry install
     ```

     This command reads the `pyproject.toml` file and installs all the necessary dependencies into a virtual environment managed by Poetry.
-If it doesn't work try pip poetry install and restart your shell session.
+If it doesn't work try ```pip install poetry``` and **restart your shell session**.

 3.  **Activate the Poetry Shell:**